GsTYPO3/typo3-introduction/README.md

 the but container but could be a little bit confusing on the host side if you don't know about this behavior.

+## Reset the Project

+To reset the project and start from scratch run `ddev delete -Oy`.
+CAUTION, this will delete the database without doing a snapshot before.
+Afterwards run `git clean -fdx` to reset your project files to the default

 ## Links

 * [Install Docker](https://docs.docker.com/#docker-products)